 ELECTRONIC PRESCRIBING SERVICE (EPS)

 Please tell your GP or Advanced Nurse if you wish to have your prescriptions "electronically" sent to your preferred pharmacy of choice.
-If you do opt for this, its saves a lot of time and admin and means you just have to attend your pharmacy about 15-20 mins after leaving the practice and your prescription should be waiting for you at your selected pharmacy.
+If you opt for this it will save a lot of time and admin and means you just have to visit your pharmacy about 15-20 mins after leaving the practice and your prescription should be waiting for you at your selected pharmacy.